By Ashok Prasad, Founder, Niyyam

 - Volatile sideways movements

-Even if the CAGR appears similar, their experience can be very different.
+Even if CAGR looks similar, their actual experience can be very different.

-How Mutual Funds Generate Returns for Investors (With Simple Examples).
+How Mutual Funds Generate Returns for Investors (2026 Guide)

-Rolling returns measure the average returns over multiple overlapping time periods, instead of a single fixed period.
+Rolling returns measure returns across multiple overlapping time periods.

-Instead of calculating return from one date to another, rolling returns analysis:
+Instead of calculating return for one fixed period:

 Rolling returns calculate: